-Specific corruption definition
+Specific corruption definition in public procurement

 In public procurement, the aim of corruption is to steer the contract to the favored bidder without detection.
 This is done in a number of ways, including:

 - ➤ Avoiding competition through, e.g., unjustified sole sourcing or direct contract awards. - ► Favoring a certain bidder by tailoring specifications, sharing inside information, etc.